Islandora/migrate_islandora_csv/README.md

 #### Process

-The `process` section contains entries for a series of processing steps.
+The `process` section contains entries for a series of processing steps to transform the source data.
 Each step has a name and contains the configuration for one or more process plugins.
 Multiples plugins are executed in sequence, with the results getting passed from one to another, forming a pipeline.
 In this fashion,  you can transform data from the CSV into a format that Drupal is expecting.
 There are many process plugins available, and we'll cover several throughout this tutorial.

 For each row of the CSV, each of these steps will be executed.
 If the name of a step happens to be the same as a field or property name, the migrated entity will have that value for that field or property.
 This is how you can apply metadata from the CSV to an entity.
 If it's not named after a field or property, the migrate framework assumes it's a temporary value you're using as part of more complex logic.
 It won't wind up on the entity when the migration is done, but it will be available for you to use within other process plugins.
 You can always spot a temporary value by the fact that it's prefixed with an `@`.
 You can also pass constants into process plugins, which are prefixed with `constants/`.

 #### Destination

-The `destination` section contains the configuration that describes what kind of entity we're creating.
+The `destination` section contains the configuration that describes what gets loaded into Drupal.
 ```
 destination:
   plugin: 'entity:file'